Building your first webhook system with Hook0

 - Use semantic naming:

-- Be consistent: Same structure across all events
+- Keep the structure consistent across all events

-- Circuit breaker: Fail fast when Hook0 is down
+- Fail fast when Hook0 is unreachable (circuit breaker)

 4. Security